Greater Western Sydney Giants: Draft

-Club symbols
+Club symbols and identity

+Name

 On 16 November 2010, Greater Western Sydney announced their club guernseys and their nickname of the "Giants".
 The club self-styles its nickname in capital letters GIANTS in all of its media.

+During Round 21 of the 2022 season, commentator Kelli Underwood inadvertently coined a new nickname for GWS when she commented, "It has been seven consecutive goals to the ... orange team".
+It quickly caught on with fans and was even acknowledged by the club itself, who listed "the Orange Team" on their official social media accounts.

+Colours and guernsey

 The team colours are orange, charcoal and white, with the club unveiling two prospective home jumpers for fans to be decided on for the inaugural 2012 season.
 One was orange with a stylised charcoal "G" in the centre and charcoal side panels on the sides, with the other featuring an orange yoke in the top half and a white "G" wrapped around charcoal colours in the bottom half.
 The colour of the team's shorts is charcoal and their socks are orange with charcoal fold-downs.
 During the 2011 season, a clash guernsey was unveiled.
 The jumper has a light grey background with a charcoal rendition of the home jumper's G on the chest.
 This was altered in the 2012 season for a white jumper with charcoal collar and cuffs, charcoal "G" symbol in the centre and orange and charcoal stylised shoulder pads.
 Their Canberra guernsey is the same as their home, but with a simplified Telstra Tower next to the "G".

 The clash guernsey changed in 2014, to a white top with a G that was slightly smaller than the home jumper.
 Included on the guernsey was also a diagonal section of charcoal from the players left cuff down towards the centre of the bottom hem.
 This is repeated on the back, with the orange "G" being replaced with an orange line next to the charcoal section.
 The guernsey featured charcoal cuffs, numbers and collar.

+From the 2021 season, Puma will produce the club's on-and-off-field apparel.

+Mascot

-The team motto is Think Big.
-Live Big.
-Play Big.
-Their mascot G-Man was unveiled on 18 February 2012 before the team took the ground for their first NAB Cup match of 2012.
+Their mascot G-Man was unveiled on 18 February 2012 before the team took the ground for their first NAB Cup match.
 The club ran a competition for its members to name the AFLW mascot for the side during the 2017 AFLW Season.
 In the 2018 AFLW Season, the mascot Gigi was unveiled.

+Song

 The club song "There's a Big Big Sound" was written and produced by Harry Angus of the Australian band The Cat Empire.
-The song became a bit of an Internet meme in 2019 when the Giants made it to that year's Grand Final.
+Intended as a throwback to traditional football songs, it has "won rave reviews from neutral fans" while also being compared to Soviet propaganda due to its brassy, marching-band style.
+The song became an Internet meme in 2019 when the Giants made it to that year's Grand Final.
+The phrase "the Big Big Sound" has since become an informal nickname for the club among fans.

-From the 2021 season, Puma will produce the club's on-and-off-field apparel.